Rev. George R Carey

 Rev George R Carey was installed as pastor of KPC in February of 2016.
 Rev Carey and his wife, Nita arrived in Kingman immediately following seven years of ministry in overseas mission work and more than 35 years of pastoral and missionary ministry, including 4 years focused on Unreached People Groups at the U.S. Center For World Mission in Pasadena, CA.

 George was ordained in the Cumberland Presbyterian denomination in 1979 and joined the Evangelical Presbyterian (EPC) denomination in 1990.
-He and Nita were born and raised in Tennessee where George was graduated from Memphis State University (now University of Memphis) and Memphis Theological Seminary (Presbyterian).
+He and Nita were born and raised in Tennessee where George was graduated from Memphis State University and Memphis Theological Seminary (Presbyterian).

 George’s first love is Christ.
 Nita is his first human love.
 And preaching the Gospel is second to Christ and to Nita.
 George plays guitar and sings and writes Gospel songs.
 He enjoys following political developments, which likely stems from his background in broadcast and newspaper journalism.